 I began homeschooling in the days before social media.
 I'm STILL not on Pinterest or Twitter, or anywhere else where I might come across a darling room in a home, set up like a darling room at a school.
-That's fine by me - we don't have an extra room in our home to dedicate to the soul purpose of homeschooling.
+That's fine by me - we don't have an extra room in our home to dedicate to the sole purpose of homeschooling.
 And I don't want to be locked in just one room for the process for a few reasons.

 First, I've got things to DO!
 Teaching and/or learning with my kids is only one small part of my day.
 I spend less time on instruction than they spend learning.
 That means we do some portion together and they continue on their own while I make dinner, or fold laundry, etc. They find me when they need me, so the ARE all over the house learning.